 His influence was not limited to extraordinary skills either.
 Michael was not chatty, but often when he did speak, all obeyed his commands.
 When the volume in a space became unreasonable, he would put his hands over his ears and ask everyone to be quiet in his sternest voice.
 Silence followed, with every face snapping towards him.
 This had failed very few times.

 He had checked, and this was not normal.
-He was the only one he could find in his neighborhood, or on the internet, who possessed these kinds of superpowers.
+He was the only one he could find in his neighbourhood, or on the internet, who possessed these kinds of superpowers.

-Rain fell on Michael's face and outstretched arms, snapping his attention back to the present.
-Heeding his mother’s earlier warning, he moved quickly back inside where she appeared at the kitchen door smiling.
+Rain began falling on Michael's face and outstretched arms, drawing his attention back to the present.
+Heeding his mother’s earlier warning, he moved quickly inside where she appeared at the kitchen door smiling.

 Unfounded fear seemed like the greatest waste of life force he could imagine.

 Michael moved to the front door and shrugged on a raincoat.
 Accepting the change offered and stepping off into the rainy night, he quickly covered the eighty four paces to the corner store.
 The bell to Sam’s Convenience was the only sound to greet Michael as he entered.
 He shuffled around crowded shelving displays to the rear of the building and collected the bread then methodically wove his way towards the front counter, noticing for the first time, he was not alone.

 A man and woman stood clutching at each other while the shop owner Sam stood with her hands raised above her head behind the counter.
 All three faced a man with a gun in his outstretched hand.
 The mechanism at the rear of the weapon clicked as the gunman swung his arm smoothly around and pointed the weapon at Michael.